evkx/evkx.github.io/content/models/audi/e-tron/e-tron_50_Sportback/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 71kWh and a net capacity of 64kWh, meaning you have a 7kWh buffer for protection.
 (9,9%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 351 to 286 km (218-178 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 18,2kWh/100km for the basic version and 22,4kWh/100km for the top trim version for the WLTP standard test.
+For more details about the range see real world data and our full range listing in our [range and consumption](rangeandconsumption/) page for this model.

 The maximum DC charging speed is 120kW.
 A full charge from 0 - 100% would take 48 minutes, while a more common scenario of 10-80% would take 25 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 72% resulting in an actual charge speed including time loss on 92kW.
 Each charge session would take 28 minutes and 30 seconds.